rrDumpTruck/Obsidian.Vault/Working Title, a Personal Journal.md

 My anger and sadness have been growing at an alarming rate and I'm really not sure what to think anymore.
 It's obvious to those around me I am struggling with something, they have started to notice and I need to make a change.
 The anger, I feel comes from the lack of forward progress I am making in aspects of my life.
 I am making attempts but nothing seems to find traction in the motivation department, that or something else important demands my attention.
 I think I've just realized that for the first time I'm in a position where if I wanted to I could do the absolute bear minimum and still pass by with flying colors due to my nature.
 Deep down I know the sadness comes from the old part of me that fears hard work...
 I am hurtling towards a bright future that will be very demanding on my time and attention, less room for play means that deep down I am sad for the loss of free time.

 Its time to start the purge.
-I have used the last of my supply and shall be starting my
+I have used the last of my supply and shall be starting my four week detox.
+I have pretty much quit cold as of two days ago, a small puff here and there if I feel too edgy... but now its gone so that means its time to learn some new emotional skills.
+Part of me wants to stay in the dark, letting a dulled sense of life wash over instead of through me.
+The human mind is capable of so much and yet so little, my thoughts are at one moment stagnate but then take a panic inducing pace.
+I do feel I have been having panic attacks since stopping, usually a few moments

 Fear and the engagement of new ideas is something I struggle with, especially when dealing with professional outcomes.